What type of content do you primarily create?

 Learn more: How to edit a video: The basics

-The biggest factor in studio costs is your camera.
-If you’re shooting with a smartphone, you can build a respectable studio for under $100.
+The biggest factor in YouTube studio setup costs is your camera.
+If you're shooting with a smartphone, you can build a respectable studio for under $100.
 Powerful DSLRs, like the popular Panasonic Lumix GH5 live stream and vlogging camera, cost at least $1,200, excluding lenses.

 Which camera is best for YouTube videos?

-Many YouTube creators prefer to use their smartphones, at least at first, to keep costs down.
+Many YouTube creators prefer to use their smartphones for their camera setup for YouTube, at least at first, to keep costs down.
 But shooting on a DSLR is going to give your channel a polished, high-quality feel.
-If you’re a gamer or streamer, a webcam with a solid, shock-absorbing mount is the way to go.
+If you're a gamer or streamer, a webcam with a solid, shock-absorbing mount is the way to go for your YouTube studio setup.

-What is the YouTube Creator Studio?
+What is YouTube Creator Studio?

 YouTube Creator Studio, also known as YouTube Studio, is a web-based dashboard provided by YouTube for content creators.
 It offers a range of tools and features to help you manage, optimize, and analyze your channel.
 Some key features include: